rancher/opni/vale.md

 The vale configuration file used for Opni is located at `.vale.ini`

-Upon installation, run `vale sync`
+After installing, run `vale sync` to fetch the styles specified in the configuration file.
+This only needs to be run once.

 ## Usage